conda/conda/docs/source/building/environment-vars.rst

 The ``RENDER`` state is set during evaluation of the meta.yaml file.
 The ``BUILD`` state is set during processing of the bld.bat or build.sh script files.
-Finally, the ``TEST`` state is set during the running of any ``run_test`` scripts, which also includes any commands defined in ``meta.yaml``'s ``test/commands`` section.
+Finally, the ``TEST`` state is set during the running of any ``run_test`` scripts, which also includes any commands defined in ``meta.yaml`` in the ``test/commands`` section.
 The CONDA_BUILD_STATE variable is undefined outside of these locations.